 If you’ve got around 1k-1.5k followers and you’re following well over that number, it can look like you’re trying to use follow/unfollow method to gain more followers, which makes you look desperate to grow your Instagram account.
 Marketers and potential partners will notice this number.

-After you hit the mark of roughly 12,000-15,000 followers, you’ll be considered to have reach a beginning influencer status, and people will be less likely to notice the amount of people you are following, although it’s still best to keep the number low.
+After you hit the mark of roughly 12,000-15,000 followers, you’ll be considered to have reached a beginning influencer status, and people will be less likely to notice the number of people you are following, although it’s still best to keep the number low.
 Content will then likely determine if someone follows you or not.

 Tip: If you want to follow accounts for their content and for leisure, it’s best to open a separate Instagram to follow a bunch of accounts that you really enjoy, if there are a lot of them, keeping it personal and not linked to your business or creator account.

 When you have between 1,000 to 1,500 followers, you should take the following ratios into consideration so you can understand what the different follower counts mean and how your number of followed accounts impacts your account in the eyes of potential partners.